Follow me on social media:

 Have a question regarding Computer Vision, Deep Learning, or OpenCV?

-- Check the PyImageSearch Blog first and use the search box to search my tutorials (top of the sidebar on the right-hand side of every page).
-I’ve written 300+ free tutorials on the blog and may have already answered your question.
+- Make sure you check the PyImageSearch Blog first and use the search box to search my tutorials (magnifying class icon in the main header navigation).
+I’ve written 500+ free tutorials on the blog and may have already answered your question.

 - Do you have a question regarding a specific tutorial on the blog?
 Check the comments and search the page (i.e., ctrl + f) for keywords related to your question.
 Your question may already be addressed in the comments.